 If you don't file your tax forms with the IRS by the tax deadline, or need to correct a mistake, you may be able to submit an amended tax return or mail the necessary tax documents even after the deadline date.
 Consult with a tax professional for assistance if you need to adjust a previously filed tax return.

-The deadline is April 15 if you earned US income in 2018.
+The deadline has been extended to July 15 if you earned US income in 2019.
 The earliest we recommend you file your taxes is mid-February.
 If you are unable to file your forms by the deadline, you must submit an application for Automatic Extension of Time to File Your Tax Return to the IRS.

 (You may not have or need some of these; this is a list of all documents you might need)